xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 Loops of the form "for each element of a collection, do something" are common in programming.
 We just saw a way to extend them to CRDTs: "for each element of a unique set, do some CRDT operation".
 We call this a **causal for-each** because it affects elements that were added to the unique set causally prior to the for-each operation.
 It's useful enough that we make it our next principle of CRDT design:

-**Principle 3a.** For operations that do something "for each" element of a collection, one option is to use a *causal for-each operation* on a unique set.
+**Principle 3a.** For operations that do something "for each" element of a collection, one option is to use a *causal for-each operation* on a unique set (or list CRDT).

+TODO: resettable counter?
+Only if can find good use case.

 ### Getting the Value